-Officers to arrange additional meetings between Cllr Ian Stephens as Chair of the FSMC and Roy Wilsher.
+Officers to arrange additional meetings between FSMC Lead Members and Roy Wilsher.

 3 Fire safety in high rise buildings

 Mark Norris, LGA Principal Policy Adviser, gave members an update on the continuing work around fire safety in high rise buildings and noted that the LGA had been given a position on two of the six working groups set up following Dame Judith Hackitt's interim report - the Occupation and Maintenance Group and the Residents' Voice Group.